 Engaging a third-party fulfillment service is a good choice for eCommerce sellers who have enough capital to purchase and maintain inventory.
 It is also great for sellers who are confident that their inventory will turn over quickly.
 Finally, it is great for eCommerce businesses that would like to outsource their storage and the logistics of order fulfillment.

-To give you a better idea, here is a visualization of the order fulfillment cycle with a third-party fulfillment services provider.
+To give you a better idea of third party fulfillment’s definition, here is a visualization of the order fulfillment cycle with a third-party fulfillment services provider.

 The process for third-party fulfillment is as follows: